 If you have one of those adorable puppers that lays their snout on your arm, knee, or feet, you’ve probably asked yourself, “Why does my dog rest their head on me?”
 Is it out of a selfish desire for ear scratches?
-Would they like you take them out for a Dog Walk?
+Would they like you to feed them their favourite dog food?
 Is this their way of telling you they don’t actually like that expensive doggie bed you bought them?

 Luckily, the more probable answer is much more wholesome.
 They just love you!
 Your doggo likely isn’t going around resting their head on the feet of their Pet Sitter, and they definitely wouldn’t do it to a stranger.